Interior of a modern Illinois cannabis lounge with dim lighting and lounge seating

 Generally any adult-use cannabis product.
 Expect that infused foods cannot be prepared on-site (per Illinois clean indoor air rules) unless separately permitted.

-Can Illinois cannabis lounges sell food or drink?
+Can Illinois cannabis lounges sell food or drinks?

 Not marijuana-infused products, but many jurisdictions allow non-infused snacks/drinks.
 Check city liquor codes – often no alcohol is allowed in a cannabis lounge.